WIPACrepo/wuBase-python/README.md

 ## Instantiation

-Begin by installing the required Python packages:
+Begin by installing the required Python packages, followed by the package itself.

 ```
+cd wuBase-python
 pip install -r requirements.txt
+pip install .
 ```

 ## Data Acquisition

 ### LOM-style MFH usage

+Some documentation will live here.
+[STM32Tools](https://github.com/WIPACrepo/STM32Tools) contains a LOM interface script which makes signfiicant usage of this module, so look over there.

 ### wuBase "D" module operation